taniarascia/laconia/README.md

 ## Todos

+- [ ] Make router class
+- [ ] Allow users to add or delete list items in edit mode
+- [ ] Allow users to delete list items in add mode
+- [ ] Add JavaScript to XHR validation and form submission
+- [ ] Fix issue with trailing slash in URL
 - [x] Disallow spaces in usernames
-- [ ] Comment all code
+- [x] Comment all code
-- [ ] Create a user settings page
+- [x] Create a user settings page
 - [x] Make view for public user lists
-- [ ] Add JavaScript to XHR validation and form submission
-- [ ] Allow users to add or delete list items in edit mode
-- [ ] Allow users to delete list items in add mode
 - [x] Prevent adding new list items if post is empty
 - [x] Email empty password forgot
-- [ ] Fix issue with trailing slash in URL
 - [x] Allow users to edit their own lists
 - [x] Create a top navigation bar when logged in
 - [x] Add CSS styles